pombase/canto_tutorial/docs/faqs.md

 ### What if the wild-type copy is still present in a mutant strain?

 Multi-loci phenotype can be used to indicate that the wild-type allele is still present in a strain expressing an allele of that gene.
 For example, a strain that bears both the wild type _cdc25_ and the mutant allele _cdc25-22_.
 For this purpose, you can create a wild-type allele with expression level `Wild type product level`.
 See [Genotype management](./genotype_management.md)

+## Genetic interactions

+### How do I annotate positive or negative genetic interactions?

+Positive and negative interactions are only allowed by BioGrid for high-throughput studies, so they cannot be added in Canto.
+* If you want to submit a high-throughput dataset of genetic interactions, you can do so in [BioGrid](https://wiki.thebiogrid.org/doku.php/contribute), and it will appear in PomBase.
+* Otherwise, visit [PomBase genetic interaction documentation](https://www.pombase.org/documentation/genetic-and-physical-interactions), to find what type of genetic interaction fits your case.

+### How do I annotate a rescue?

+Rescues can correspond to different types of genetic interactions depending on the genotypes and phenotypes involved, visit [PomBase genetic interaction documentation](https://www.pombase.org/documentation/genetic-and-physical-interactions), to find what type of genetic interaction fits your case.